vollmerk/puppet-gitlabwebhook/README.md

 Specifies the directory to clone the gitlab webhook into, this is done via a git clone

+`release` *`0.2`*

+The TAG of https://github.com/vollmerk/gitlab-puppet-webhook you want to checkout and use

 `server::port` *`8080`*

 Specifies the TCP port that the python daemon should listen on for notifications from gitlab.
 This